Shahid0324-GIT/TypeScript/readme.md

 - `interface` is kinda similar to creating a `class`

-- The syntax for interface is as follows.
+- The syntax for the interface is as follows.

 ```typescript
 interface Employee {